Jonah-Checketts/PhageDBDataCollection/README.md

 <br>
 The host CDS is the *Streptomyces* folder.
 This folder is not from the analysis above, but is downloaded directly from NCBI (coding sequences genbank file).

+## Selection Pressure Analysis
+The selection pressure software MEME requires a fasta file with the coding sequence for the target gene for each phage.
+It also requires the stop codon to be deleted from the sequence.
+Once you have the correctly annotated sequences following the instructions above, we need to make a file that meets those requirements.
+With conference deadlines coming up, I manually opened each file, found the minor tail protein sequence, and copied the sequence to a new fasta file.
+After that file was built I manually delted the stop codon from the end of each sequence.
+I ended up with the file called "all_phages_minor_tail.fasta".
+To save you some time, that file is in the SelectionPressure folder.
+That file can now be uploaded to the MEME software.
+To access the software online, go to datamonkey.org > Sites > Episodic > Meme
+Now that MEME has been selected, you can upload the file where prompted in the top left.
+The other parameters can be left to their default setting.
+At the bottom click run analysis.
+Your results should appear in less than 10 minutes.

 ## Running the Codon Usage Bias Analysis - CodonUsageBiasAnalysis folder
 This analysis requires the reannotated coding sequences (see above).
 The example files are in the **Coding Sequences Data** folder from before.
 <br>